etienneSG/template_diapo/README.md

-# template_diapo
-Template for slides
+# Template for slide #

+This is a template to create slides in LaTeX.

+Just run make in the template_notedirectory to compile the note.